shivani98patil/MyCoverKraft/README.md

 ## Deployment

-The MyCoverKraft application has been deployed and is accessible at [MyCoverKraft Deployment](https://mycoverkraft.streamlit.app/).
+The MyCoverKraft application has been deployed and is accessible at [MyCoverKraft](https://mycoverkraft.streamlit.app/).

 ## Getting Started